Peter Holmes

 Peter Holmes November 15, 2022

 OK, this is a bit of a diversion from brass instruments but, when I was attending a conference many years ago and sat through a really boring presentation, I began thinking about a question a colleague had asked just before a session.
+She asked me how ringing stones and rock gongs worked so I wrote this.
+Just a thought or two.

 read more >>